Top Reasons to Have

 True, nothing to bury you alive, or squeeze your sphincter to the point of constipation.
 Just five anxiety-driving reasons to refill your meds, and toss and turn all night in bed.
 You know, the usual suspects: fears about the future, or the past, or the future turning into the past, and, of course, crawling creatures and robots.

 Now, the ability of some to still be scared means that somehow they care.
-And not many of us carry the burden of giving anything two flying er schmucks.
+And not many of us carry the burden of giving anything two flying er schmucks about it.
 But for those who do, sorry about the cliché but be afraid, be very afraid.
 Thus, this abridged inventory for the sake of offering anyone a warning shot about what may lie ahead.
 Consider yourself warned.

 It may serve other purposes as well.
 Feel free to design a costume based on it, shocking enough to impress jaded friends and floor that cute Michael Meyers who struck your fancy at last year’s parade.
 In the process, you may exorcise that nasty heartburn.
 Just add spark and pointed teeth and voilá: even bad news take a break, sometimes.